Automattic/jetpack/readme.txt

 * Subscriptions: remove obsolete polyfill JavaScript from the Subscriptions form.
 * Sync: improvements to the synchronization of plugin and theme updates.
 * Sync: improve performance for sites using PHP 7, with `fastcgi_finish_request` enabled.
+* WordPress.com: allow the display of plugin action links in the WordPress.com plugins' interface.

 **Improved compatibility**